realmajortom/whisperas/README.md

 Whisperas is built from the ground-up to ensure user privacy and security.
 The tool does not require, request, nor record any personally-identifying information; all communications between the client and server are over a secure TLS connection, passwords are never stored in plain-text, and the database itself is encrypted.

-## Technologies
+## Tools & Technologies
-- PWA
 - React
 - Node.js + Express
 - MongoDB
 - Google Cloud Platform
+- PWA

 ## Upcoming Features & Fixes
-- As of now, there is no way for users to delete their accounts on their own...hasn't really been a priority.
-If it is requested I'll gladly put something together!
+- Ability for users to delete their accounts

 ## Screenshots